Intelligent anti-aging skin care based on independent research

 Microdermabrasion.
 Do you get what you pay for?

-Microdermabrasion is a process of 'scraping' the skin using a controlled flow of microcrystals.
-In essence, it is a moderate peel performed using a stream of fine crystals.
+Microdermabrasion is a process of sand-blasting the skin using a controlled flow of microcrystals.
+In essence, it is a mild-to-moderate mechanical peel performed using a stream of fine crystals.

-Microdermabrasion, on the other hand, is a relatively new, mildly invasive procedure.
+Microdermabrasion, on the other hand, is only a mildly invasive procedure.
 It causes virtually no downtime and the patients can usually return to their regular activities the same day.
 In fact, some call microdermabrasion a lunchtime peel.
 Convenience and minimal recovery period account for much of the popularity of microdermabrasion.
-Some people are also enticed by seemingly low cost of a microdermabrasion treatment (usually in the range of $150-$300 per session).
+Some people are also enticed by seemingly low cost of a microdermabrasion treatment (usually in the range of $100-$300 per session).

 Is there a catch?
 Unfortunately, there is.
-First, the effect of microdermabrasion is generally small.
-Many people see no effect whatsoever.
-Others see a small effect, and only a small percentage of people report substantial benefits.
-Actually, this is understandable: a mild mechanical treatment like microdermabrasion is unlikely to cause significant skin restructuring required for a noticeable reduction in wrinkles.
-Repeated treatments may provide cumulative improvement in some cases, but just as often (or even more often) produce little or no benefit.
+First, the effect of microdermabrasion is generally modest.
+Some people see no effect whatsoever.
+Others see a small effect, and only a relatively small percentage of people report substantial benefits.
+Actually, this is understandable: a mild mechanical treatment like microdermabrasion is unlikely to cause major skin restructuring required for a dramatic reduction in wrinkles.
+Repeated treatments may provide cumulative improvement in some cases, but often produce little or no benefit.
 (And the cost is cumulative whether you get cumulative benefits or not).
-On top of that, adequate clinical research documenting the benefits of microdermabrasion is lacking.

 Bottom line